apstndb/spanner-mycli/README.md

 Please make sure to prepare your credential by `gcloud auth application-default login`.

-If you're running spanner-cli in docker container on your local machine, you have to pass local credentials to the container with the following command.
+If you're running spanner-mycli in docker container on your local machine, you have to pass local credentials to the container with the following command.

 ```
 docker run -it \
   -e GOOGLE_APPLICATION_CREDENTIALS=/tmp/credentials.json \
   -v $HOME/.config/gcloud/application_default_credentials.json:/tmp/credentials.json:ro \
-  spanner-cli --help
+  spanner-mycli --help
 ```

 ## Example